Sup2point0/Assort/Bloons/monkey knowledge.md

 - Transforming Tonic lasts longer.
 - Acid Pools last longer and dissolve bloons faster.
 - Rubber to Gold is even more effective.
-- Druid of the Storm's tornados have a chance of freezing bloons.
+- Druid of the Storm’s tornados have a chance of freezing bloons.
 - Ball Lightning deals +1 damage to bloons.
 - Superstorm has more pierce.
 - Thorn Swarm throws double thorns on the first attack of each round.
 - Spirit of the Forest can spawn up to 3 vines at once.
-- Activated ability – Bursts all of Spirit of the Forest's vines, dealing damage to all bloons.
+- Activated ability – Bursts all of Spirit of the Forest’s vines, dealing damage to all bloons.
 New vines will regrow after each rupture.
 - Poplust can stack up to 2 more times.
 - All Magic Monkeys can pop frozen bloons!
 - All Magic Monkeys have increased projectile speed and lifespan!